EndgameEdge/Next-Generation-Atlas/Logs.md

 - 0xDefensor - A.1.5.2 - AD is accused of going against the Aligned Governance Strategy
 - Ecosystem - A.1.4.3 - Slippery Slope Realignment
 - BLUE - A.1.4.1 - Anon dilemma

+## Note

+Endgame Edge did not create Element Analysis or Action Examples for this update.
+This is attributed to their focus on creating the synthesis document.